protegeproject/owlviz/README.md

 OWLViz
 ======

 A Protégé plug-in that provides a graphical representation of the class hierarchy in an OWL ontology.
+Once the plug-in is installed (see instructions below) you can activate the OWLViz tab using the following menu: **Window -> Tabs -> OwlViz**.

 <img src="https://raw.githubusercontent.com/protegeproject/github-wiki-resources/master/owlviz/README/owlviz-screenshot.png" alt="OWLViz Screenshot" width="650px"/>